WordPress.com Business Plan Review – What You Get And Is It Worth It?

 - Uptime checks and guarantee: There are no uptime guarantees in place or monitoring for downtime.

-- Support channels: WordPress.com Business plan customers have access to the live chat service 24/7.
+- Support channels: WordPress.com Business plan customers have access to the email live chat support service 24/7.

 Hopefully, that answers any remaining questions you may have about the service.
 If not, feel free to leave a comment, or contact the very helpful and responsive WordPress.com pre-sales team via their live chat channel.